 I confess.
-As a ‘70s teen, I thought Doris Day was a dork.
-And this is coming from a movie nerd!
+As an alleged cool ‘70s teen, I thought Doris Day was a dork.
 To me, Doris Day was like Debbie Reynolds, a middle-aged star who acted like a perky ingénue.
 I was allergic to their mugging in movies and cutesy charms on talk shows.
-As time went by, I learned more about Doris and Debbie's lives and careers.
-I came to appreciate both of these mid-century movie "girls next door," but I’m writing here to sing the praises of Doris Day.
+As time went by, I learned more about their lives and careers.
+I came to appreciate both mid-century movie girls next door, but I’m writing here to sing the praises of Doris Day.

 There are still sections of Doris Day’s career that I can only take in small doses.
 Doris Day and sweet go together like apple pie and ice cream, dished up by Hollywood.
 For me, watching Doris Day in her first WB musicals or later CBS TV show is like taking a big swig of fresh orange juice—right after brushing my teeth!

 |Doris gets a Warner Bros. makeover in 1948's 'Romance on the High Seas.'

 The string of Warner Bros. musicals that started Doris’ career are pure saccharine.
 Doris is the 30-ish tomboy/ingénue, slathered in pancake makeup to hide the most famous freckles since Joan Crawford’s.
 Depending on the movie’s era, Doris sported frilly or silly costumes, wigs or her trademark DA ‘do.
 Watching these flicks, Doris Day reminds me of a singing and dancing kewpie doll.
 That’s just my personal taste.
 Still, Day is at the peak of her youth, energy, and bell-like voice—a saving grace--and the Warner/Day musicals are still fan favorites.